eshrh/anki-kunren/README.md

 This project uses KanjiVG stroke order data.
 It is licensed by Ulrich Apel under the [Creative Commons Attribution Share-Alike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.

-The KanjiVG reading code is taken from [Kanji Colorizer](https://github.com/cayennes/kanji-colorize) which is also the source of the initial inspiration
+The KanjiVG reading code is taken from [Kanji Colorizer](https://github.com/cayennes/kanji-colorize) which is also the source of my initial inspiration